Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Whenever "(D)TLS" or "RADIUS/(D)TLS" is mentioned, the specification applies for both RADIUS/TLS and RADIUS/DTLS.
 Where "TLS" or "RADIUS/TLS" is mentioned, the specification only applies to RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned it only applies to RADIUS/DTLS.

-Implementations SHOULD support both RADIUS/TLS and RADIUS/DTLS, but to be compliant to this specification they can choose to implement only one of the two. [^choose-your-weapon]{:jf}
+Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.

-[^choose-your-weapon]: I'm not exactly sure if this text is good.
-My thought was also to add a text like "You have to say RADIUS/TLS according to RFC????, if you want to say 'compliant with RFC????' you need to implement both".
-But maybe this is the pessimist in me that fears that companies will advocate "we support RFC????", but only use one or the other and we end up with incompatible systems, because A does RADIUS/TLS and B does RADIUS/DTLS.
+Client implementations SHOULD implement both, but MUST only implement one of RADIUS/TLS or RADIUS/DTLS.

 # Changes to RADIUS

-This section discusses the needed changes to the RADIUS packet format ({{pktformat}}), port usage and shared secrets ({{portusage}}) and RADIUS MIBs ({{radius_mib}}).
+This section discusses the needed changes to the RADIUS packet format ({{pktformat}}), port usage and shared secrets ({{portusage}}).

 ## Packet format
 {: #pktformat}